 Being the victim of parental alienation can make you feel scared and powerless.
 So how do you combat an ex who seems determined to destroy you?
 The first step is to educate yourself about the signs of parental alienation.
 Then you can learn strategies to for overcoming alienation and repairing your relationship with your children.

 Are you a victim of parental alienation?
 We can help.
-Contact us today for a free confidential consultation and start safeguarding your rights and your future with your children.
+Contact us today for an initial confidential consultation and start safeguarding your rights and your future with your children.
 Call us: 888-888-0919.